 If you’d like a CCTV survey of a sewer for a standard residential property (where the sewer diameter is less than 225mm), the charge is £170+VAT.

-If you’d like an internal survey of a water main, trial hole investigations, then the cost is dependent upon the survey location along with the type, material and size of the asset.
-As every survey is unique, our engineers must assess your individual requirements, so they are able to price as accurately as possible.
+Where it is not possible to trace a water main by above ground methods it may be necessary to undertake trial holes.
+The cost of this investigation is dependent upon the site location along with the type, size and material of the asset.
+As every survey is unique our engineers must assess your individual requirements so they can price as accurately as possible.

 As a not for profit company, our charges are based on the cost of delivering the service only.

 For more information on our charges, visit our schedule of charges here.